Kite (2014 film): Pre-production

-A live action adaptation of Kite was reported to be in various stages of pre-production for a number of years, with American film director Rob Cohen attached as either director or producer.
-The film, which takes place in a post-financial collapse corrupt society, follows a girl who tries to track down her father's killer with help from his ex-partner.
-The content of the live action film is expected to be toned down from the original OVA.
-On 2 September 2011, David R. Ellis was hired to direct the remake.
-On 17 December 2012, Samuel L. Jackson announced that he was the first actor to join the cast of Ellis's Kite, with filming taking place in Johannesburg.
+A live-action adaptation of Kite was reported to be in under consideration at Distant Horizons studios from at least 2003, with press releases announcing American film director Rob Cohen attached as either director or producer.
+On 2 September 2011, after eight years of effort to move forward into pre-production, David R. Ellis was hired to direct the live-action adaptation.
+On 17 December 2012, Samuel L. Jackson announced that he was the first actor to join the cast of Ellis's Kite, with filming to take place in Johannesburg.
 Ellis died on 7 January 2013, before shooting started.
-On 3 February 2013, Ralph Ziman took over as director of the film; actors India Eisley and Callan McAuliffe subsequently joined the cast.
+On 3 February 2013, it was announced that Ralph Ziman had taken over as director of the film, and that actors India Eisley and Callan McAuliffe had joined the cast.

 Filming

-Filming wrapped in February 2013 in Johannesburg, South Africa.
+Filming took place in February 2013 in Johannesburg, South Africa.

 Marketing

-The 10-minute trailer for the film was released on 6 January 2014, followed by another trailer on 16 July.
+The 10-minute trailer for the film was released on 6 January 2014, followed by another trailer on 16 July 2014.

 Release

 On 10 May 2013, The Weinstein Company acquired worldwide distribution rights for Kite outside of the US, South Africa, and India.
 On 17 April 2014, Anchor Bay Entertainment acquired the US and Canada distribution rights to the film.

-The film was released in 2014.
-It is the first film based on the anime film licensed in the US by Anime Works.
+The film was released to theatres in foreign markets starting in June 2014, and was distributed direct-to-video in the United States and Canada starting August 2014.

+Reception

+Box office

+Kite was not released theatrically in domestic markets, while grossing $0.5 million at the box office in other territories.

-Critical reception
+Critical response

-Rotten Tomatoes reported that 0% of critics have given the film a positive review based on 15 reviews, with an average rating of 2.66/10.
-It also has a Metacritic score of 19 out of 100 based on 7 reviews, indicating "overwhelming dislike".

 John DeFore of The Hollywood Reporter wrote on his review that "Ralph Ziman's Kite repackages an assortment of genre tropes into an instantly forgettable Luc Besson-aping slog that would be unneeded even if Besson hadn't just returned to big action flicks himself."
-Peter Debruge of Variety commented: "The super-controversial, often-censored story of an orphaned schoolgirl turned sex slave and assassin isn’t for everyone (and you can’t entirely blame those countries whose strict anti-child pornography laws deemed it wasn’t for anyone), although a slicker, less overtly kinky remake should have been catnip to Sin City and Sucker Punch fans.
+Peter Debruge of Variety commented: "The super-controversial, often-censored story of an orphaned schoolgirl turned sex slave and assassin isn't for everyone (and you can't entirely blame those countries whose strict anti-child pornography laws deemed it wasn't for anyone), although a slicker, less overtly kinky remake should have been catnip to Sin City and Sucker Punch fans.
 But judging by the disappointing results, this uninspired Anchor Bay release awaits homevid obscurity."
 Peter Howell of the Toronto Star gave the film two out of four stars, commenting that "Ziman creates a visually interesting, graffiti-festooned landscape, there's a plenitude of action – including some truly goring death scenes – and Eisley and Callan McAuliffe as Oburi are both nicely appealing.
 But the tedium soon sets in, thanks mostly to a story that feels clichéd beyond bearing, including a final twist that is so 'never mind.'"